-Beginning March 7, 2022 and continuing through April 18, 2022 North Lenoir Water Corporation (NLWC) will temporarily change the disinfectant used in the water treatment process.
-NLWC will be using chlorine rather than chloramines during this five-week period.
+Beginning March 18, 2024 and continuing through approximately April 29, 2024 North Lenoir Water Corporation (NLWC) will temporarily change the disinfectant used in the water treatment process.
+NLWC will be using chlorine rather than chloramines during this 5-6 week period.

 Since March 2009, NLWC has used chloramines, a mixture of chlorine and ammonia, as the disinfectant in its water treatment process.
 “Chloramines are an effective disinfectant and also reduce the level of byproducts that are regulated by the US Environmental Protection Agency.”
 “State drinking water guidelines recommend that water systems using chloramines periodically switch back to free chlorine (Chlorine alone) for a minimum of four weeks.
 This brief, scheduled change in disinfectant is a standard water treatment practice to keep water mains clean and free of potentially harmful bacteria throughout the year.”

 During the temporary switch to free chlorine, customers may notice a slight change in the taste or smell of their tap water.
 The mild chlorine taste and smell is normal and poses no health risk.
 Most customers will not need to take any precautions as the water remains safe to drink and is treated according to both state and federal standards.
 People and businesses that normally take special precautions to remove chloramines from tap water, such as dialysis centers, medical facilities and aquatic pet owners, should continue to take the same precautions during the temporary switch from chloramines to free chlorine.

 2024 Annual Board Meeting will be held on Wednesday, March 20, 2024 at 7:00pm.